-Autonomous vehicles, driverless cars, and autopilot are in the spotlight again.
-Tesla said today that one of its cars had crashed in Beijing while “autopilot” mode was on.
-The driver says that the sales staff sold the function as “self-driving.”
-The crash comes months after a fatal accident in Florida between a Tesla Model S and a tractor trailer, which increased pressure on auto industry executives and regulators to tighten rules on automated vehicle technology.
-Earlier this year there was a crash between google’s self-driving car and a bus.
-Although the technology is improving, we are not at a point to where drivers can be replaced, a stance highlighted by the crashes this year.
+Autonomous vehicles, driverless cars, and autopilot are in the news almost every day.
+Every company in this space has mastered the use of the many related buzz words, and many are spending large amounts of money to try and get there.
+We will get there one day, but more is required to make it safe.
+Crashes with the autopilot turned on continue to happen.
+Tesla cars have still been crashing while the “autopilot” mode was on.
+For the crash that happened in Beijing, the driver says that the sales staff sold the function as “self-driving.”
+That crash came months after a fatal accident in Florida between a Tesla Model S and a tractor trailer, which increased pressure on auto industry executives and regulators to tighten rules on automated vehicle technology.
+Earlier there was a crash between google’s self-driving car and a bus.
+Although the technology is improving, the industry is still working to get to a point to where drivers can be replaced.

 Some autonomous vehicles experts have criticized Tesla’s Autopilot feature, with a Volvo engineer saying the system “gives you the impression that it’s doing more than it is.”
 The concern is that drivers are led to believe the car can handle any situation, and it is clear that is not the case–the driver must remain in control of the car and responsible for the vehicle, even with Autopilot active.
 Other automakers working on similar systems to Autopilot (i.e. GM with Super Cruise) are only testing the new feature, but have not deployed them.
 Volvo has said that it will take full liability for all its cars when they are operating in autonomous mode, and plans to launch a limited trial of its autonomous Drive Me technology next year.

-On February 14th, 2016, Google’s Self-Driving Car was involved in its first car crash when the autonomous car changed lanes and put itself in the path of an oncoming bus.
+In 2016, Google’s Self-Driving Car was involved in a crash when the autonomous car changed lanes and put itself in the path of an oncoming bus.
 If vehicles are to evolve from some of today’s automated safety functions to fully autonomous modes of transportation, it is clear that road infrastructure must also evolve in order to protect occupant safety in complicated traffic situations.

 Henry Petroski, an author and leading engineer specializing in failure analysis, states that